Yiru-Jiao/DriverSpaceInference/OutputData/readme.md

 ## Usage Notes

 - Data files are stored in standard formats (HDF5 or CSV) and can be loaded using Python packages such as `pandas` (e.g., `pd.read_hdf` or `pd.read_csv`).
-- The dataset is organized to support analysis of vehicle spacing and interaction dynamics at intersections under different experimental settings.
+- The dataset is organised to support analysis of vehicle spacing and interaction dynamics at intersections under different experimental settings.
 - For replication details, experiment code is open-sourced at <https://github.com/Yiru-Jiao/DriverSpaceInference>.